MatthiasHeilManchester/rvy_racing/README.md

 ---

-# Create new race(s) in series
+# Create new official race(s) in series

+- Each official race is typically repeated several times (for different timezones).
+The different rouvy races (all on the same route, of course) are staged as follows:

-- Create race directory and specify instances of races (typically three for different timezones) by adding urls of rouvy races to `official_races.dat`:
+- Create race directory and specify URLs of races:
 ```bash

 # Go to race series directory